 - Their purchase and engagement profile (e.g. whales – based on their in-app purchase events)

-eCommerce marketers from both traditional bricks-and-mortar stores with mobile apps as well as digital and mobile-first companies typically measure user activity across the purchase funnel, from browsing and searching through shopping cart growth, checkout and upsell.
+eCommerce marketers from both traditional brick-and-mortar stores with mobile apps as well as digital and mobile-first companies typically measure user activity across the purchase funnel, from browsing and searching through shopping cart growth, checkout and upsell.
 This data can be used to directly improve performance.
 Users who have not completed their purchases are often targeted with tailored campaigns to drive final purchase activity.
 These retargeting campaigns rely on rich data parameters such as shopping cart items and values to send the right creative and messages to the right users at the right time.
-Parameters around user age, gender and in-app browsing history are often used to segment users for seasonal marketing campaigns.
-Furthermore, location data provides a strong signal for geo-specific and cross-channel (e.g. pick up in store or retail coupon) campaigns.
+Parameters around user age, gender, and in-app browsing history are often used to segment users for seasonal marketing campaigns.
+Furthermore, location data provides a strong signal for geo-specific and cross-channel (e.g. pick up in-store or retail coupon) campaigns.

 Travel marketers have become particularly innovative when measuring in-app events in their travel apps.
 Unlike gaming apps that enjoy regular usage, trip planning is often a seasonal or occasional activity.
 Rich in-app events are key to understanding and segmenting travel app users.
 For example, measuring which destinations users are researching can help inform retargeting efforts for users who did not complete a purchase.
 Some important in-app events to consider are search events, content viewed, check-out and booking, as well as upsell performance.
 As with many other verticals, marketers enhanced these events with rich data parameters.
 Popular rich-data parameters include the user ID, currency, content type, dates, single-trip or roundtrip among others.
 Remember, marketers can only optimize based on what they measure, so it’s important that the right data be collected.